Blog

 Owner/Operator must have an up-to-date cybersecurity incident response plan for critical cyber systems that include measures to reduce the risk of operational disruption, or the risk of other significant impacts on necessary capacity, should their pipeline or facility experience a cybersecurity incident.

-Step 10: Develop a Cybersecurity Assessment Program
+Step 10: Develop a Cybersecurity Assessment Plan

 How can Xage help you comply with the TSA Pipeline Security Directives?